tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <james>

-Yeah, as soon as you-- you know, if you're a man and you start dating-- this is-- this is oddly a belief within the queer Community especially, *especially* among gay men, is that if a man is bisexual and starts dating a woman he's actually not bisexual.
+Yeah, as soon as you-- you know, if you're a man and you start dating-- this is-- this is oddly a belief within the queer community especially, *especially* among gay men, is that if a man is bisexual and starts dating a woman he's actually not bisexual.
 He was, you know, just looking for some--

 </james>
 </compare>